tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 ### Random Forests

-Random forests are similar to bagged trees, however, random forests introduce a randomized process that helps decorrelate trees.
+[Random forests][glossary-random-forest] are similar to [bagged trees][glossary-bagging], however, random forests introduce a randomized process that helps decorrelate trees.

 During the random forest tree construction process, each time a split in a tree is considered, a random sample of $$ m $$ predictors is chosen from the full set